saifxyzyz/Resume/rendercv_output/Saif_Mohammed_CV.md

 Machine learning model to predict whether patient has diabetes or not using various parameters.

-- Used multiple machine learning algorithms like neural networks, K-Means Clustering, Logistic Regression and more.
+- Used multiple machine learning algorithms like Neural Networks, K-Nearest Neighbors, Logistic Regression and more.